little rascals on Dvd

 Little Rascals / Our GangIn the early productions the kids were often portrayed as orphans and neglected, dirt-scratching urchins roaming the neighborhood with unattended babies and an unleashed pit bull.
 While avoiding the police and truant officers attempting to coral them into school, the gang was frequently plagued by vagrants, burglars, carnival workers, larcenous circus midgets, snotty rich kids and drunken monkeys.

-The early shorts weren't pretty, but then the world was a harsh place during the depression.
-Stymie, Dickie, baby Spanky and the gang typically found their fun in dusty lots behind crummy looking outbuildings, railroad tracks and the depressingly dilapidated shacks they lived in.
+The early shorts weren't pretty but the world was a harsh place during the depression.
+Stymie, Dickie, baby Spanky and the gang typically found their fun in dusty lots behind crummy looking outbuildings, railroad tracks, and the depressingly dilapidated shacks they lived in.

 STORY CONTINUES AFTER THIS AD